“I am the way and the truth and the life. No one comes to the Father except through me” (John 14:6).

 I pray to Jesus to protect me from evil, but I also invite his emissary, St. Michael the Archangel, to do the work God made him to do.

-In Acts 19: 11, God performed miracles through his faithful.
+Scripture shows us in Acts 19: 11, that God performed miracles through his faithful.
 “God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.”

 If we can hear and know more fully in heaven than on earth, the death of righteous ones is no time to stop asking for their prayers.
 One capacity for love and charity will only increase in heaven.